 - Student interns

-Participants were asked to identify the backgrounds and experience of their board members, as well as how many of their board members had the following backgrounds:
+ADVISORY BOARD BACKGROUNDS Advisory boards can provide strategic and operational direction for ECs at all stages of development.
+The survey asked respondents to identify the backgrounds and experience of their board members, as well as how many of their board members had the following backgrounds:

 - Angel or venture capital investors